rust-lang/book/nostarch/chapter05.md

 ```

 To use a struct, we create an *instance* of that struct by specifying concrete
 values for each of the fields.
-Creating an instance is done by declaring a
+Creating an instance is done by stating the name
-binding with `let`, stating the name of the struct, then curly braces with
+of the struct, then curly braces with `key: value` pairs inside it where the
-`key: value` pairs inside it where the keys are the names of the fields and the
+keys are the names of the fields and the values are the data we want to store
-values are the data we want to store in those fields.
-The fields don't have to
+in those fields.
+The fields don’t have to be specified in the same order in
-be specified in the same order in which the struct declared them.
-In other
+which the struct declared them.
+In other words, the struct definition is like a
-words, the struct definition is like a general template for the type, and
+general template for the type, and instances fill in that template with
-instances fill in that template with particular data to create values of the
+particular data to create values of the type.
+For example, we can declare a
-type.
-For example, we can declare a particular user like this:
+particular user like this:

 ```rust
 let user1 = User {